somasis/git-gerrit/README.md

 - coreutils (tr, paste, cut, wc, etc.)
 - sed
 - grep
+- [ronn](https://github.com/rtomayko/ronn), if you want to generate manpages.

 ## Installation
 **Exherbo users, there is an exheres in ::somasis; dev-scm/git-gerrit.**